top of page

 Working across oil, acrylic, pen, and colored pencil, Nia’s pieces unfold in layered, surreal scenes that reflect the weight of generational grief, the complexity of family dynamics, and the quiet power of inner life.
 Her handwritten texts, diaristic fragments, and sociological references act as both commentary and invitation—refusing flat narratives of excellence or trauma in favor of emotional nuance, spiritual honesty, and cultural specificity.

-Nia has exhibited across Southern California in spaces such as Catalyst Gallery at UC Irvine, Salon Medusa, Sip & Sonder, Rancho Los Cerritos, and Stay Gallery, where she will present her upcoming solo exhibition All of It Is Ours in June 2025.
+Nia has exhibited across Southern California in spaces such as the University Art Gallery at UC Irvine-- where she earned her BA in Art--Loiter Galleries, Sip & Sonder, Rancho Los Cerritos, and Stay Studio, where she presented her first solo exhibition, What Carries Us, in June 2025.
 Her work has been featured in group shows exploring themes of liberation, memory, and social critique, including Rethinking the American Cowboy, FREEDOM, and Where There’s Rubble There’s Treasure.
-She has assisted in curating community-focused exhibitions and served as a Fine Arts judge for the OC Fair in 2024 and again in 2025.
+She has assisted in curating community-focused exhibitions and served as a Fine Arts judge for the OC Fair in both 2024 and 2025.